Skip to main content

 Custody and payout

 The gateway does both halves of a payment: it detects and proves inbound settlement, and it signs and broadcasts outbound payouts.
 Custody is operator-held: the signing key for each chain lives on your own infrastructure, supplied by environment and never by AlgoVoi, and a payout is fail-closed if no key is configured.
-POST /v1/payouts signs and broadcasts on the chain you name and returns a signed, no-PII gateway_payout receipt that folds into the Command Center next to your settlement evidence.
+POST /v1/payouts signs and broadcasts on the chain you name and returns a no-PII gateway_payout receipt (Falcon-signable, offline-verifiable) that folds into the Command Center next to your settlement evidence.
 Operator-held custody is available across all seven chains; an HSM or KMS-backed signer (the key never leaving the HSM) is the same interface, offered as a per-deployment option.
 Optionally, a payout can be bound to an authorizing decision: configure the gateway to sign a payout only against a fresh, valid ALLOW from the Spend Guardrail for that exact amount and destination.
 The authorizing decision is recorded in the payout receipt, so the evidence chain shows authorized then settled as one provable sequence, and a payout with no valid authorization is refused.

 Cryptography